channxy/ai-credit-assessment/README.md

 * 🔄 Phase 3: Integrate explainability & simulation
 * 🔄 Phase 4: Expand datasets (career, salary, housing, macroeconomics)
 * 🔮 Phase 5: Deploy production-ready cloud service

----

-## 📖 License

-MIT License – Free to use, modify, and extend.

----

-Do you want me to also **write a version with “step-by-step build commands” (like a setup guide for Cursor to auto-generate the entire code)**, or keep this README as a high-level product & dev doc?